-Benchmark 3: Addressing the Needs of Each Student.
-Opportunities for advice and support need to be tailored to the needs of each Student.
+Benchmark 3: Addressing the Needs of Each young people.
+Opportunities for advice and support need to be tailored to the needs of each young people.
 A school's careers programme should embed equality and diversity considerations throughout.

 • Preparing for adulthood outcomes written for each student at Year 9 annual reviews.
-Outcomes are pupil centered and tailored to the needs of each student.
+Outcomes are pupil centered and tailored to the needs of each young people.